 Visit the Riviera Pacific Cultural Center

-This Ensenada attraction is a must-visit to learn about the region’s rich culture and history.
+This Ensenada attraction is a must-visit to learn about Mexican culture and traditions.
 The whitewashed, waterfront Riviera Pacific Cultural Center is set inside the former Hotel Riviera del Pacífico.

 Opened in 1930, the hotel gained notoriety right away—towards the end of the Prohibition era—when thirsty North Americans would venture south of the border into Mexico to purchase and consume alcohol.
 According to local folklore, the Margarita cocktail was invented at the hotel—though several places also lay claim to inventing this world-famous tequila concoction.

 Explore Ensenada History Museum, housed within the cultural center, to learn about the indigenous groups of Baja California, including the Kumiai people.
 The Cultural Center also offers a lively program of music and folkloric shows that take place within the grassy grounds.
 Settle in for a traditional Mariachi performance—it’s one of the best places to witness authentic Mexican music and dancing in Ensenada.

 Strap in for a Guided Off-Road Adventure in Guadalupe Valley